Dani Bernstein | Board Member

 Jaylyn works for the CTWS as the Community Planner for the Health & Human Services branch advocating and advancing health equity practices and policies.
 She currently serves on the Oregon Indian Education Association board where she uses her voice to work towards equitable education for all students.
 She developed the Papalaxsimisha program which incorporates historical trauma, healing, self-identity, cultural awareness, high school readiness, college and career readiness in a curriculum she and two other native teachers developed.
 Her background includes Cultural Awareness trainer, Traditional Health Worker, youth mentor, historical trauma facilitator, curriculum development and youth program development.

-Kim serves as Interim Chief of Staff for Children’s Institute, a statewide organization that advocates for early childhood investments and systems change.
-Prior to joining Children’s Institute, Kim worked as a consultant, providing strategic advising and support for nonprofits and philanthropy.
+Kim Thomas works as a consultant providing strategic advising and support for nonprofits and philanthropy.
 From 2006-2015, she was a program officer for Meyer Memorial Trust (MMT), where her personal interests were in seeding authentic funder collaborations and helping break down the barriers between philanthropy and the nonprofits and communities they serve.
 Prior to her work for MMT, Kim worked for 16 years at Oregon Food Bank (OFB), leading OFB’s advocacy and public policy work to address the root causes of hunger as well as supervising relationships with 18 regional food banks and over 800 local member programs across Oregon and Southwest Washington.